-Search "best first Japanese knife" and every shop hands you a different flagship, a wall of shapes, three steels and a price range from $60 to $600.
+Every shop presents a different flagship, a wall of shapes, three steels and a price range from $60 to $600.
 It looks like a research project.
-It isn't.
-The specialists who sell these knives for a living — makers in Sakai, education-first retailers in Tokyo — converge on almost the same first knife, and once you see it, the decision collapses into one line.
+It's simpler than that.
+The specialists who sell these knives for a living, makers in Sakai and education-first retailers in Tokyo, converge on almost the same first knife.

 The one-sentence answer

 Buy a double-bevel, stainless-steel gyuto (210mm) or santoku (165–180mm), and spend $80–150.
 That's it.
 One knife in that description does nearly everything a home cook needs, tolerates imperfect care, and is precisely where Kasumi Japan, Zahocho and Sakai's JIKKO all point beginners.
-Kasumi reports that more than 60% of their beginner customers walk out with the 210mm gyuto — real sales data, not a marketing hunch.
+Kasumi reports that more than 60% of their beginner customers walk out with the 210mm gyuto.
+That is real sales data, not a marketing hunch.

-The reason this is the default is that it folds four separate decisions — shape, steel, budget, care — into a single safe choice.
-Here's each one, briefly, with a pointer to the deep dive if you want it.
+This is the default because it folds four separate decisions (shape, steel, budget, care) into a single safe choice.
+Below is each one, briefly, with a pointer to the deep dive if you want it.

 Shape: gyuto or santoku, and how to pick